Chaitanyachafle/Chaitanyachafle/README.md

 - 👋 Hi, I’m @Chaitanyachafle
-- 👀 I’m interested in Data analytics
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning NLP,ML
-- 💞️ I’m looking to collaborate like minded people in DS
+- 💞️ I’m looking to collaborate like-minded people in DS
 - 📫 How to reach me (https://www.linkedin.com/in/chaitanya-chafle-a86a034a/)
 - 😄 Pronouns: Chaitanya
-- ⚡ Fun fact: Transitining from Associate scientist to Data scientist
+- ⚡ Fun fact: Transitioning from Associate scientist to Data scientist

 <!---
 Chaitanyachafle/Chaitanyachafle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.